AChicote/AChicote.github.io/_posts/2019-1-1-BarcelonaAccidents.md

 Conclusion:

-While the streets with more accidents and deaths are the most important streets of the city than receive most of the traffic, the street with the highest rate of death.accident are secondary  despite eliminating those in which there were less than 100 accidents.
+While the streets with more accidents and deaths are the most important streets of the city that receive most of the traffic, the street with the highest rate of deaths per accident are secondary streets where the traffic is less.
+And this happen after I eliminate the streets where there have had, at least, 100 accidents.

 * Neighborhood/Street/Shift